 Current Climate Studies - Challenging lab activities with real-time excitement!
 Course investigations are self-contained in the Investigations Manual or expanded on with Current Climate Studies delivered on the course website.
 Current Climate Studies investigations discuss on important concepts using current or recent climate data and are delivered on a weekly schedule.

 Faculty Resources - Available on the faculty website, the Faculty Resources include the faculty guide, PowerPoints, textbook images, and manual questions, textbook chapter questions, as well as chapter progress and test bank keys, all compatible with learning management systems.

 The real-world case studies in the Investigations Manual allow the combination of Manual and Textbook to function as a full course.
 Many institutions offering the course during fall and spring semesters use the Current Climate Studies on the RealTime Climate Portal to expand on important concepts.

 Current Climate Studies are posted by nine Eastern Time on Mondays.
 During fall and spring semesters, Current Climate Studies accumulate in the Archive of the RealTime Climate Portal as the semester progresses.To further assist with aligning college and AMS delivery schedules, Current Climate Studies 1-3 will be posted on August 15.
 CCS answer keys and Respondus-compatible files will be posted to the faculty website on the same schedule.

 How do I integrate this course with my Course Management System?

-The Investigations Manual, Current Climate Studies learning investigations, chapter progress, and test banks can be ported into your system’s quizzing function for automated scoring and immediate student feedback.
+The questions and answers can be ported into your learning management system for automated scoring and immediate student feedback.
 This feature allows for full integration into an e-learning environment.
-We provide course management system-compatible files in Respondus format, software for which many campuses are licensed.
+We provide learning management system-compatible files in Respondus format, software for which many campuses are licensed.